What does a composition agreement entail?

-The creditors are not obliged to accept the offer in the case of the extrajudicial settlement of creditors.
-They reserve the right to demand the claim in full.
+The creditors are not obliged to accept the offer in the case of the extrajudicial agreement of creditors.
+They retain the right to demand the claim in full.

 This may result in creditors who do not accept the offer gaining an advantage over creditors who do accept the offer.

 It is therefore necessary to present the offer in a manner that is most beneficial to each of the parties.
-It is also very important that the creditor has sufficient information to assess the agreement thoroughly.
+It is also very important for the creditor to have enough information to assess the agreement thoroughly.

-- Can the debtor fulfil the obligations laid down in the agreement himself?
+Can the debtor itself fulfil the obligations laid down in the agreement?

-The tax authorities are also often willing to cooperate with the creditors’ agreement.
-Given that these are preferential creditors, they do say that they want to see double the percentage of the claim against the unsecured creditors reimbursed.
+The tax authorities are also often willing to cooperate with the composition agreement.
+Given that they are preferential creditors, they do say that they want to see double the percentage of the claim reimbursed, compared to the unsecured creditors.
 This is also included in the guidelines that are part of the collection guideline.

 Need an insolvency lawyer?
 Bring in VIOTTA